danielq1985/CO-Crimes/README.md

   - Create main view that will be used in Tableau
 - SQL Answer Various Questions:
   - For the county with the most crimes, which month has the most offenses?
   - What is the most common hour of the day and day of the week?
   - Which offense category has the highest offenses and where?
 - Create Tableau Dashboard

 ## Use cases
-The end product is a Tableau dashboard that is able to drill down the data and answer detailed questions.
+The end product is a Tableau dashboard that can drill down the data and give the user detailed information.
-Example:
+Example: El Paso County had 240 shoplifting offenses for June in 2019, the most common hour of offense was 2:00 PM, and the day with the most offenses was Saturday with a total of 42.

 ## Tableau Dashboard